Anti-anxiety medications and the elderly — the benzodiazepine concern

 Better Options

-SSRIs, selective serotonin reuptake inhibitors, work well for anxiety in older adults.
+SSRIs are the first-line treatment for anxiety in older adults because they are effective, non-addictive, and do not impair cognition or increase fall risk the way benzodiazepines do.
 Medications like sertraline, citalopram, and paroxetine take a few weeks to work, which makes them less helpful for acute anxiety.
 But for ongoing anxiety, they're excellent.
 They're not addictive.
 They don't impair cognition.
 They have side effects, but those are usually manageable.
 Sertraline might cause diarrhea or sleep problems.
 Citalopram might cause low sodium if doses are too high.
 But these are manageable compared to benzodiazepines.

 If your parent is also depressed, an SSRI is definitely the right choice because it treats both conditions.
 If your parent is only anxious with no depression, an SSRI still works for anxiety.